Babtsov/jos/README.md

                 // as the physical address)
                 readseg(ph->p_pa, ph->p_memsz, ph->p_offset);
 ```
-## Kernel
+## ELF and binary files
-As mentioned, the kernel is an elf file.
+As mentioned, the kernel is an ELF file.
 We can get a peek into the code (instructions) of the kernel using the following:
 ```
 vagrant@vagrant-ubuntu-trusty-32:~/jos$ objdump -d obj/kern/kernel | head -n 17